Maalie04/E-Commerce-Platform/Develop/README.md

 ## Usage

-This Employee Tracker app can be used to view employees, departments, roles within departments, and view the managers of the employees.
+This E-Commerce app can be used to create, read, update, and delete categories, tags, and products for their online store.

 ## Screenshots